NarenDLuffy/Object-Detector-App/README.md

 - Moving the `.read()` part of the video stream in a multiple child processes did not work.
 However, it was possible to move it to a separate thread.

 ## Copyright
+Most of the code is from Dat Tran.
+However, I modified a few lines to accelerate the video stream.
+But no improvement?
+Need to check.
 See [LICENSE](LICENSE) for details.
 Copyright (c) 2017 [Dat Tran](http://www.dat-tran.com/).